Basic Pay - Create New Record

 Click Enter to populate the employee information.

-On the Basic Personal Data tab, click the box to the left of Basic Pay.
+On the Basic Personal Data tab, select the Basic Pay radio button.

 In the Time period section, select the Period radio button and enter the From date as the new effective date of the Basic Pay record.